All you need to know about Australia’s Simplified Transfer Pricing Record Keeping

 Applying the STPR options equals no documentation, true or false?

-However, from a compliance perspective, the ATO expects taxpayers to keep contemporaneous documentation to show how the taxpayer is eligible to the STPR option.
+However, from a compliance perspective, the ATO expects taxpayers to keep contemporaneous documentation to show how the taxpayers are eligible to the STPR options.
 This is particularly important given that the eligibility criteria are strict and there are a number of conditions that should be met by the taxpayers to be eligible.